 - Promotes Continuous Improvement: Regular feedback sessions help employees and teams stay on track with their goals and objectives.
 This approach is useful in encouraging a culture of continuous improvement and positive changes in workflow.

-- Aims for Constructive Criticism: Constructive criticism is essential for growth, helping individuals recognize their strengths and areas of improvement.
+- Turns Criticism into Growth: Constructive criticism is essential for growth, helping individuals recognize their strengths and areas of improvement.
 It encourages a mindset focused on learning from feedback rather than taking it personally.

 - Creates a Culture of Growth through Learning & Training: Investing in learning and training opportunities signals to employees that their growth is valued, contributing to their personal and professional improvement.